Kimberly Plache: Career

 Shortly after her college graduation, Plache was hired as a legislative aide by her representative in the Wisconsin State Assembly, Jeffrey A. Neubauer.
 When Neubauer chose not to run for re-election in 1988, Plache ran and was elected to succeed him in the Assembly.

 She was re-elected in 1990, 1992, and 1994.

 In October 1995, Racine County's representative in the Wisconsin Senate, George Petak, ran into controversy when he changed his vote on a funding bill for the Miller Park stadium.
 Miller Park was being planned to replace the forty-year-old Milwaukee County Stadium and was being pushed by Republican Governor Tommy Thompson and Milwaukee Brewers owner and future-Commissioner of Baseball, Bud Selig.
 Petak had promised his constituents that he would vote against the bill, but changed his mind based on the belief that the Brewers would leave Wisconsin if a new stadium wasn't built.

 Petak's deciding vote supported a 0.1 percent sales tax increase for the five counties in the proposed stadium's vicinity, including Racine.
 Petak faced immediate outrage in his home district, and local Democrats were energized to collect signatures for a recall petition.
 The petition was certified on March 26, 1996, and a recall election was ordered for June.

 Plache decided to run in the recall and faced no competition in the Democratic primary.
 In June, she defeated Petak, making him the first Wisconsin state legislator to be removed from office in a recall election.

 Plache was re-elected to a full term in the senate in 1998, defeating Racine Unified School Board Member David Hazen.
 Plache sought re-election again in 2002, but was narrowly defeated by Republican Cathy Stepp.

-In 2009, the Mayor of Racine was forced to resign after being indicted.
-Plache ran in the special election to replace him, but did not pass the primary.
-In the same year, however, she was elected to the Racine Unified School Board.
-She served on the school board until 2016.
+After leaving office, she began working as a community relations officer for the Wisconsin Housing and Economic Development Authority.
+She was employed there for the next 20 years, rising to the role of deputy executive director.

-She is currently a senior community relations officer for the Wisconsin Housing and Economic Development Authority.
+While working for WHEDA, in 2009 Plache resumed interest in electoral politics when she ran in the special mayoral election in Racine, following the resignation and indictment of the previous mayor.
+She did not advance from the primary, but later that year, she was elected to an at-large seat on the Racine Unified School Board.
+She ultimately served on the school board until 2016, when the Republican majority in the Wisconsin Legislature passed special legislation to abolish at-large seats specifically for the Racine School District.
+She ran for re-election in the same district as fellow incumbent Julie McKenna, but lost by 101 votes.